ThalusUlysses/Ftir.RawData.Formatter/README.md

   --help              Dispaly this help screen.
 ```
+Formatted *.csv* files are put in a folder "Formatted" next to the file location
+with the same name as the source file.
 ## Double Click
 Using the fromatter as "Double Click" executable it will perfom a format /
 transformation to all csv file that are located next to the executable.
 ## Files
 Using the formatter executable to perform format / transformation to a set
-of files file.
+of files.
 Pass the full qualifed path as arguments to the executable.
 ```
 Ftir.Csv.Formatter.exe -f "<file1.csv>" "file2.csv"
 ```
 ## Directory
 Using the formatter executable to perform format / transformation to files